EU reels as scandal tarnishes parliament’s credibility

 Qatar’s Ministry of Foreign Affairs has said that the allegations are “baseless and gravely misinformed.”

-Arguably, Qatar has received some favorable reviews in Europe this year, but allegations that European officials were paid off to provide them would be hard to establish.
-Belgian authorities have seized hundreds of thousands of euros seized at homes and found in a suitcase in a Brussels hotel during the raids.
+Arguably, Qatar has received some favorable reviews in Europe this year, but allegations that European officials were paid off to provide them typically would be hard to establish.
+But investigators have seized hundreds of thousands of euros at the homes of officials, according to Belgian prosecutors.

 Senior members of the EU’s executive branch, the European Commission, have praised the labor reforms Qatar made ahead of the World Cup.
 In April, the commission also began a drive to provide visa-free travel for Qataris holding biometric passports who want to come to Europe for short stays, although the parliament has shelved its role in that process in light of the investigation.